CitizenLabDotCo/documentation/docs/start-configure-platform.md

 ## User management

 With the exception of taking embedded surveys, visitors need to register/log-in to take any actions on the platform (submitting an idea, voting, commenting, etc.).
 This helps to ensure legitimacy and accountability amongst the participants.
-Platform administrators can invite people to register on the platform, as well as send them emails from the platform.
+Platform administrators can invite people to register on the platform.
 The ‘User’ tab in the admin interface also allows you to see and manage people who have registered on the platform.

 You can also set up your platform so that participants can log in with either their Facebook or Google credentials.